cintiamar/healywonder/README.md

 This section will allow the user to be immediately visually triggered by the **sales offer** with the **countdown** and **"last days"** message at the top of the landing page.

+The **sticky header** accompanies the user through the landing page, with the sales offer and working on the branding of the brand.

 The hero contains a message with the ***keyword 'chronic pain'*** to identify the subject of the landing page to the user.

 In order to generate interactivity and quick access to information, 2 buttons were developed: